-Transportation In order to remove the 2,200 containers remaining onboard and recover those fallen overboard, Smit International, in charge of the operation, mobilised two barges: Big Foot 1 from Rotterdam, equipped with two giant cranes - 500 and 250 tonne lift capacity - to remove the containers.
-Boa 21, from Rouen, France, to transfer containers to Portland Port.
-Storage Treatment methods Portland Port was the closest port for receiving the containers but did not have the appropriate infrastructure for container handling.
-Severe logistical challenges were created, requiring container handling equipment to be brought from all over Europe, and a watertight area was set up for reception and storage of containers.
-The first batch of containers arrived in Portland Port on 1 February and the last batch 106 days the quayside.
+In order to remove the 2,200 containers remaining onboard and recover those fallen overboard, Smit International, in charge of the operation, mobilised two barges:

+- Big Foot 1 from Rotterdam, equipped with two giant cranes 500 and 250 tonne lift capacity to remove the containers. - Boa 21, from Rouen, France, to transfer containers to Portland Port. - Portland Port was the closest port for receiving the containers but did not have the appropriate infrastructure for container handling.
+Severe logistical challenges were created, requiring container handling equipment to be brought from all over Europe, and a watertight area was set up for reception and storage of containers. - The first batch of containers arrived in Portland Port on 1 February and the last batch 106 days later.
+Dry containers in good condition were transferred from the shuttle barge directly onto the quayside.
 Those recovered from the holds, often waterlogged and frequently covered with oil, were placed in specially-constructed bunded areas to prevent contamination of the port facilities.

 The containers and their content were inspected by cargo surveyors and insurers' representatives to assess their condition.
 Those in sound condition were the responsibility of SMIT Salvage.
 A disused football pitch, nicknamed 'The Hospital', was used to examine and segregate the containers.
-The dirty containers were broken up on-site for disposal.
-DV Howells Ltd were assigned a bunded area for dealing with Dangerous Goods contents, until the end of september 2007.
-Certain chemicals required specific precautions or rapid handling, when it began to rain on products which recent which water.
-All of the containers were broken up on site for disposal.
-Source of documentation CEDRE.
+The dirty containers were hosed down in built 'pens'.
+Damaged containers were broken up on-site for disposal.

+DV Howells Ltd were assigned a bunded area for dealing with containers with Dangerous Goods contents, until the end of September 2007.
+Certain chemicals required specific precautions or rapid handling, when it began to rain on products which react with water.
+All of the container handling and processing activity was regulated and overseen by the Environment Agency.

+CEDRE.
 MSC Napoli [online].

 Available at: www.cedre.fr/en/spill/napoli/napoli.php